2024–25 II liga

 The 2024–25 II liga (also known as Betclic II liga for sponsorship reasons) was the 77th season of the third tier domestic division in the Polish football league system since its establishment in 1948 and the 17th season of the Polish II liga under its current title.
 The league was operated by the Polish Football Association.

 The league was contested by 18 teams.
 The regular season was played in a round-robin tournament.
-The season started in 19 July 2024 and concluded in 7 June 2025 (regular season).
+The season started on 19 July 2024 and concluded on 7 June 2025 (regular season).
 From this season onwards, promotion/relegation play-offs were introduced, with teams placed 13th and 14th facing two second-placed teams from the III liga.

 Teams

 A total of 18 teams participated in the 2024–25 II liga season.

 Changes from last season

 The following teams have changed division since the 2023–24 season.